-Solution: [D,I,J,M,O] since tie-breaking is done based on the switch ID.

-b) As described in the course, STP is not the most secure protocol.
+Solution: [D,I,J,M,O] since tie-breaking is done based on the switch ID. b) As described in the course, STP is not the most secure protocol.
 Assume now that a hacker managed to take over switch 16 and starts pretending that the switch ID is "1".
 Concretely, there are now two switches with ID "1" in the network.
-Indicate the set of links that the attacker will manage to attract traffic from, once the protocol has converged.
+Indicate the set of links that will now be part of the attacker's spanning tree, once the protocol has converged.
 Is the network still connected?
 Solution: [I,J,K,L,N,O,P].
 And, no, the network is not connected anymore.

-Moving Target (Exam Style Question)

-Consider the switched network depicted in the figure below.
+4.4 Moving Target (Exam Style Question) Consider the switched network depicted in the figure below.
 It is composed of 5 Ethernet switches, two hosts (connected to switch 3 and 4, respectively) and one IP router acting as default gateway for the hosts.
 For redundancy reasons, the network exhibits cycles and each switch therefore runs the Spanning Tree Protocol (STP).
 All links have a unary cost.
 When equal-cost paths to the root are encountered, switches break the tie based on the sender ID (lower is better).